HAOCHENYE/xtuner/docs/en/index.rst

 🔥 Roadmap
 ==========

-XTuner V1 is committed to continuously improving the pretraining, instruction fine-tuning, and reinforcement learning training efficiency of ultra-large-scale MoE models, with a focus on optimizing Ascend NPU support.
+XTuner V1 keeps pushing the frontier on pre-training, supervised fine-tuning and reinforcement learning for trillion-scale MoE models, with special focus on Ascend NPU co-design.

 🚀 Training Engine
 -----------

-Our vision is to build XTuner V1 into a universal training backend that seamlessly integrates into a broader open-source ecosystem.
+Our vision is to make XTuner V1 a universal backend that plugs seamlessly into a broader open-source ecosystem.

 +------------+-----------+----------+-----------+
 |   Model    |  GPU(FP8) | GPU(BF16)| NPU(BF16) |